VIPL-Audio-Visual-Speech-Understanding/SBL_For_Multilingual_Lip_Reading/README.md

 Reference
 ----
-If this work is useful for your research, please cite our work:
+If this work is useful for your research, please cite the following paper:
 ```
 @article{luo2020synchronous,
   title={Synchronous Bidirectional Learning for Multilingual Lip Reading},